-- Health and wellness fairs, workshops and activities, coordinated through Human Resources and the Julia Church Health Center
+- coordinates health and wellness fairs, workshops, and the Julia Church Health Center.

-- Walking trails and wildlife preservation activities at the James H. Barrow Field Station
+- maintains walking trails and wildlife preservation activities at the James H. Barrow Biological Field Station.

-- The state-of-the-art Les and Kathy Coleman Sports, Recreation and Fitness Center, open to all students, faculty and staff
+- opens its convenient Les and Kathy Coleman Sports, Recreation and Fitness Center to all students, faculty and staff.

-- Opportunities for students from all majors to participate in the arts, recognizing that whole person health is best achieved when physical, mental social and spiritual needs are met.
+- encourages students from all majors to participate in the arts, recognizing that “being whole” is best achieved when physical, mental, social and spiritual needs are met.

 Whether you are interested in a health-related a major, or as something that is important to you on a personal level, Hiram is the place to learn about and live a healthy life style.